World Steel Association

 It is a non-profit organisation with its headquarters in Brussels, Belgium and a second office in Beijing, China, whose purpose is to promote steel and the steel industry to customers, the industry, media and the general public.

 Membership

-Companies must produce at least 2 million tonnes of steel and operate as independent commercial enterprises in order to be eligible for regular membership.
+Regular members consist of companies that have actual raw steel production, including steel alloys and stainless steel, and operate as independent commercial enterprises.
+State-controlled companies must be free to make their own economic and investment decisions and operate in a market-based economy.

-The World Steel Association publishes a list of the top steel-producing companies every year.
+Affiliated members consist of associations or federations of steel producers and any technical society or institute concerned with matters affecting the steel industry.

 Areas of activity

 The World Steel Association's key areas of activity include: